agardnerIT/tracepusher/README.md

 # OpenTelemetry TracePusher

-Generate and push dummy OpenTelemetry Trace data to an endpoint in JSON format
+Generate and push dummy OpenTelemetry Trace data to an endpoint in JSON format.

 # Requirements and Prequisites
 - A running OpenTelemetry collector (see below)